Syrian Civil War Fast Facts

 February 23, 2014 - The UN Security Council unanimously passes a resolution boosting access to humanitarian aid in Syria.

-June 3, 2014 - Al-Assad is re-elected, reportedly receiving 88.7% of the vote in the country's first election since civil war broke out in 2011.
+June 3, 2014 - Assad is re-elected, reportedly receiving 88.7% of the vote in the country's first election since civil war broke out in 2011.

-September 22-23, 2014 - The US and allies launch airstrikes against ISIS targets in Syria, focusing on the city of Raqqa.
+September 22-23, 2014 - The United States and allies launch airstrikes against ISIS targets in Syria, focusing on the city of Raqqa.

 September 14-15, 2015 - A Pentagon spokesperson says the Russian military appears to be attempting to set up a forward operating base in western Syria, in the area around the port city of Latakia.
 Russian President Vladimir Putin says that Russia is supporting the Syrian government in its fight against ISIS.

-October 30, 2015 - White House spokesman Josh Earnest says that the US will be deploying "less than 50" Special Operations forces, who will be sent to Kurdish-controlled territory in northern Syria.
+October 30, 2015 - US White House spokesman Josh Earnest says that the US will be deploying "less than 50" Special Operations forces, who will be sent to Kurdish-controlled territory in northern Syria.
 The American troops will help local Kurdish and Arab forces fighting ISIS with logistics and are planning to bolster their efforts.

 February 26, 2016 - A temporary cessation of hostilities goes into effect.
 The truce calls for the Syrian regime and rebels to give relief organizations access to disputed territories so they can assist civilians.

 March 15, 2016 - Russia starts withdrawing its forces from Syria.
-A spokeswoman for al-Assad tells CNN that the Russian campaign is winding down after achieving its goals of helping Syrian troops take back territory claimed by terrorists.
+A spokeswoman for Assad tells CNN that the Russian campaign is winding down after achieving its goal of helping Syrian troops take back territory claimed by terrorists.

 September 15, 2016 - At least 23 people, including nine children, are killed during airstrikes in Syria, with the United States and Russia accusing each other of violating the ceasefire in effect since September 12.